Jean-Éric Vergne: 2021–22 season

 Vergne stayed with DS Techeetah for a sixth straight season.
-Vergne got 12 points from Diriyah and took 3rd in Mexico.
-His 2 poles were in the second race in Rome and Jakarta, finishing second in both to Mitch Evans and scored 2 more podium in Monaco and Berlin inbetween.
-Vergne had a DNF in both second races in New York and London, Both from contact.
-Vergne finished 6th in both races in Seoul which meant he finished the season in 4th with 144 points.
+Vergne got twelve points from Diriyah and took third in Mexico.
+His two poles were in the second race in Rome and Jakarta, finishing second in both to Mitch Evans and scored two more podiums in Monaco and Berlin in between.
+Vergne had a DNF in both second races in New York and London, both from contact.
+Vergne finished sixth in both races in Seoul, which meant he finished the season in fourth with 144 points.